Binnie Dunlop

-Binnie Dunlop (3 August 1874 – 15 July 1946) was a Scottish medical doctor and advocate of eugenics.
+Binnie Dunlop (3 August 1874 – 15 July 1946) was a Scottish medical doctor and eugenicist.

-Dunlop, the son of a Glasgow doctor, studied medicine at Glasgow University, graduating M.B.
+Dunlop, the son of a Glasgow doctor, studied medicine at the University of Glasgow, graduating M.B.
 (1898) and Ch.B.
 However, he never practiced medicine, instead studying social and economic questions.

-He joined the Malthusian League in 1910, and was probably the author of the League's 1913 pamphlet Hygienic Methods of Birth Control.
-He held office in the Malthusian League as Honorary Secretary and Treasurer, and was editor of The Malthusian from 1918 to 1921.
+He joined the Malthusian League – a British organisation which advocated the practice of contraception and the education of the public about the importance of family planning – in 1910, and was probably the author of the league's 1913 pamphlet Hygienic Methods of Birth Control.
+He held office in the Malthusian League as honorary secretary and treasurer, and was editor of The Malthusian from 1918 to 1921.